NEW FUNDING AVAILABLE THROUGH INFLATION REDUCTION ACT (IRA)

 -

 179D is a tax deduction, not a tax credit.
-Consult with you tax professional to better understand the implications of this distinction.
+Consult with your tax professional to better understand the implications of this distinction.

 -